dotMorten/NmeaParser/README.md

 Nmea Parser
 =========

 Library for handling data NMEA streams coming in from Bluetooth devices in Windows Store and Windows Phone, and Serial ports in Windows Desktop apps.
+Stream and File support is available for Xamarin Android and iOS devices.

 There's also generic support for NMEA files (for simulation/playback) and raw streams.